StevenClontz/prof.clontz.org/classes/2018/06/ma237/index.md

 Assurance Test, first individually (iRAT), and then as a team (tRAT).
 High scores reflect sufficient preparedness for the module, while low scores demonstrate a need for further review.

+Students that earn below a 70% average on the iRAT and tRAT will become Inactive.

 ## Mastery Quizzes